 - (1) \$150 million was available under our revolving credit facility as of January 31, 2004.
 As of January 31, 2004, no amounts available under this facility had been drawn.
 Term loans on an as-adjusted basis are presented as the amount drawn-down to repurchase the 9% senior subordinated notes; the maximum available to be drawn-down under this facility is \$450 million.
 The revolving credit facility and the term loans are described under "Description of Material Indebtedness". - (2) The 9% senior subordinated notes were redeemed in full on February 2, 2004 at a price of 104.5% of their principal amount.
 Retained earnings on an asadjusted basis are reduced by the after-tax cost of the redemption premium. - (3) 155,083,048 shares issued and outstanding on an as adjusted basis.
 The actual aggregate par value of common shares is \$18,295.
-This amount rounds to zero in millions of dollars. - (4) Additional paid-in capital on an as adjusted basis assumes that the 4,000,000 shares repurchased from the selling shareholders were repurchased at a price of \$37.22 (the last sale price of our common stock on the New York Stock Exchange on February 11, 2004).
-These shares will be purchased at the net per share price to be received by the selling shareholders in this underwritten offering.
+This amount rounds to zero in millions of dollars. - (4) Additional paid-in capital on an as adjusted basis assumes that the 4,000,000 shares repurchased from the selling shareholders were repurchased at a price of \$37.026 (the net per share price to be received by the selling shareholders in this underwritten offering).